flutter/flutter/specs/apis.md

-  the asyncWait/cancelWait mojo fabric JS API (interface to IPC thread)  sky:mojo:fabric:ipc the mojom for the shell, proxying through C++ so that the shell pipe isn't exposed  sky:mojo:shell the sky API  sky:core
+  the asyncWait/cancelWait mojo fabric JS API (interface to IPC thread)  sky:mojo:fabric:ipc the mojom for the shell, proxying through C++ so that the shell pipe isn't exposed  sky:mojo:shell the sky API  sky:core the sky debug symbols for private APIs  sky:debug
 ```

 TODO(ianh): determine if we want to separate the "this" from the